 573 Introductory Solid State Physics (MTSC 573) (3).
 Prerequisite, PHYS 321.
 Permission of the instructor for students lacking the prerequisite.
 Crystal symmetry, types of crystalline solids; electron and mechanical waves in crystals, electrical and magnetic properties of solids, semiconductors; low temperature phenomena; imperfections in nearly perfect crystals.

-595 Nonlinear Dynamics (3).
+594 Nonlinear Dynamics (MATH 594) (3).
 Prerequisite, MATH 383.
 Permission of the instructor for students lacking the prerequisite.
 Interdisciplinary introduction to nonlinear dynamics and chaos.
 Fixed points, bifurcations, strange attractors, with applications to physics, biology, chemistry, finance.

 631 Mathematical Methods of Theoretical Physics I (3).
 Prerequisites, MATH 383 and PHYS 128.
 Vector fields, curvilinear coordinates, functions of complex variables, linear differential equations of second order, Fourier series, integral transforms, delta sequence.